How Much Is My Number Plate Worth?

 Word number plates

 As with name number plates, if your number plate spells a word then it certainly has some value.
 Again, don’t forget to check Google for non-English words too.
 The values of these plates can vary wildly depending on the word and whether it's a word someone would want to display on their vehicle.
-Word number plates generally have a smaller market of potential buyers than name number plates but combinations like EN61 AND can demand higher prices.
+Word number plates generally have a smaller market of potential buyers than name number plates but combinations like FA57 CAR can demand higher prices.

 Initial number plates

 These tend to be the most popular types of personalised number plates, with lots of people happy to proudly display their initials on their vehicle whilst also hiding it's age.
 The popularity of the initials make a huge difference here.

 The below heatmap, from the SAS blog, gives us a nice illustration to how popular pairs of initials are.
 It shows the likelihood of 676 combinations of first name and surname initials, with first initial listed along the bottom, and second initial on the left.

 As you can see, the most common first initials tend to be J, M and S, with the most common surname initials being S, B and H.

 Using the graphic, you should be able to get a rough idea of how common the initials in your number plate are, and therefore the size of the market for it.
 The more people your plate appeals to, the more it tends to be worth.